hennasingh/Potterville/README.md

 ### Strategy

 I have always been fond of Harry Potter book series.
 The books have a way of giving a magical pleasant feeling.
-I have had a Trivial Pursuit game for a while and thought of making a more fun digital version of it.
+I have had a Trivial Pursuit game (bought from London Airport) for a while and thought of making a more fun digital version of it.

 <quote> The project has no prospective client, it is built for fun and engagement and learning purposes.</quote>